 Take the guess work out and try out this colorant calculator!

-Tip #3: If you add too much colorant it can actually run off of the finished product, so it is better to be safe then sorry!
+Tip: If you add too much colorant it can actually run off of the finished product, it’s better to be safe then sorry!

-These types of colorants can be extremely eye pleasing as they are very saturated, and often times, what you see if what you get in cold process soap making as far as these colorants out of the bottle.
+These types of colorants can be extremely eye pleasing as they are very saturated.
+Oftentimes, what you see is what you get in cold process soap making as far as these colorants out of the bottle.
 These are types of mineral pigments.

 Mixing Oxides & Ultramarines:

-It would be very wise to premix oxides and ultramarines, as they can be a little tricky if you attempt to add them in powder form right to your batter, potentially leaving speaks of colorants throughout your soap.
+It would be very wise to premix oxides and ultramarines.
+They can be a bit tricky if you attempt to add them in powder form right to your batter.
+Thus, leaving the potential for speaks of colorants throughout your finished soap.

-Most often-times a 1:3 ratio of oxides/ultramarines with a light weight oil is best.
-An example would be; 1 tsp of colorant to 3 tsp (or 1TBS) of lightweight oil like sweet almond oil or rice bran oil.
+Oftentimes, a 1:3 ratio of oxides/ultramarines with a light weight oil works best.
+An example would be; 1 tsp of colorant to 3 tsp (or 1TBS) of lightweight oil.
+For example, sweet almond oil or rice bran oil.

-Neon pigments have become quite the rage, these colors are extremely bright and work very well in CP soap, especially if you want that pop of color.
-In mixing these colorants, it's suggested that less is sometime more, depending on the desired look.
+Neon pigments have become quite the rage.
+These colors are extremely bright and work very well in CP soap, especially if you want that pop of color.
+Oftentimes when mixing these colorants, less is more, depending on the desired look.
 Premixing these in our experience is important to increase the dispersion of the pigments.

-II.
-Mica's are actually mined from the earth.
+Mica’s are actually mined from the earth.
 Some mica colorants may be considered natural, but it depends what they are made with/of and how they are coated.
-If a mica is coated with FD & C dyes they would not be considered natural.
+If a mica is coated with FD & C dyes, they would not be considered natural.

 If colored with D&C dyes, the mica’s have a tendency to bleed in cold process soap as well.

-However, if there're made with other natural ingredients like like titanium dioxide, hydrated chromium oxide, or iron oxide, or colored with all-natural pigments, they would be considered as having mineral based components.
+However, if they are made with other natural ingredients; like titanium dioxide, hydrated chromium oxide, or iron oxide, or colored with all-natural pigments, they would be considered as having mineral based components.

-When you see mica in a container, it tends to look shiny, and if applied to your skin, gives off a certain sheen.
-In melt and pour soaps, mica's look super vibrant, however in cold process soap the vibrancy of some can be somewhat lost in the process.
-Most times this is why we gel our soaps, because the mica's and other colorants come out brighter, & more vibrant.
+When you see mica in a container, it tends to look shiny.
+Furthermore, if applied to your skin, gives off a certain sheen.
+In melt and pour soaps, mica’s look super vibrant.
+However, in cold process soap the vibrancy of some mica’s can be somewhat lost in the process.
+Hence, another reason we gel our soaps.
+Mica’s and other colorants come out brighter, & more vibrant.

-Mica's are oil soluble and really don't work well in water based products, that's why premixing them in oils in CP soap making works so well.
+Mica’s are oil soluble and really don’t work well in water based products.
+Consequently, that’s why premixing them in oils in CP soap making works so well.
 Not only are they oil soluble, but most of the time they dissolve and disperse fairly easily.

-Let's say you're working with a fragrance that accelerates your trace.
-Do you want to add in mica that is in it's "powder-like" state where it may take a stick blender to incorporate.
-Well, the answer is probably not, as this could accelerate trace too fast and make the soap making process just plain frustrating.
+Let’s say you’re working with a fragrance that accelerates your trace.
+Do you want to add in mica that is in it’s “powder-like” state where it may take a stick blender to incorporate.
+Well, the answer is probably not.
+This could accelerate trace too fast and make the soap making process just plain frustrating.
 If you make small batches of soap this can be even more of an issue.

-Many times, a well premixed mica can simply be hand stirred into your batter, giving your much more control of your trace.
+Oftentimes, a well premixed mica can simply be hand stirred into your batter, giving you much more control of your trace.

 Mix 1 tsp of mica into 1TBS of a lightweight oil.
 We almost always mix ours with sweet almond oil.
-Because most of our soaps contain SAO, it's an easy process for us, and we calculate the amount used to blend our colorants into our total recipe.
+Most of our soaps contain SAO, it’s an easy process for us, and we calculate the amount used to blend our colorants into our total recipe.